strategicdata/pmhc-mds-spec/doc/faqs/system/data-entry.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you don't have an internal system that can provide you with the client's SLK,
 an SLK generator is available within the client data entry forms.
+See :ref:`add-client`.

 There is also a manual Statistical Linkage Key Generator available on the PMHC MDS
 website, under the SLK tab - https://pmhc-mds.net/#/slk.
-For more information
-on how to use this feature, please visit the PMHC MDS Online User Guide - https://docs.pmhc-mds.com/user-documentation/slk.html
+See :ref:`slk-generator`.

 .. _enter-referral-faq: